balikasg/balikasg.github.io/_pages/about.md

 ## Welcome to my personal website!!

 I am Georgios Balikas :-)
-Currntly, I am working as a Sr. Data Scientist for Salesforce in Grenoble, France.
+Currently, I am working as a Sr. Data Scientist for Salesforce in Grenoble, France.

 The website aims to serve mostly as a blog, where I share things I find interesting.
 These are in the intersection of academia and industry about data science and NLP.